Skip to contents

 There are several implicit assumptions frequently associated with these reference points:

-1. The stock-recruit relationship predicts the number of returns, not juveniles, from the number of spawners
+1. The stock-recruit relationship predicts the number of returns, not juveniles, from the number of spawners.
+The density-dependent and density-independent components of survival are modeled together.

 Reference points in salmonMSE